Randomblock1/randomblock1.github.io/_posts/2020-12-04-qemu-windows.md

         -device ramfb \
         -enable-kvm \
         -vnc 0.0.0.0:15
-```

-    - Remember to set Windows.iso and virtio.iso to the names or paths of the ISO files you have.
-You can also remove the last line (-vnc ...) if you don't want to have a VNC connection open.
+    # Remember to set Windows.iso and virtio.iso to the names or paths of the ISO files you have.
+    # You can also remove the last line (-vnc ...) if you don't want to have a VNC connection open.
 VNC is useful for headless systems and remote controlling Windows.
 It's not neccesary though.

-    - Next, run ```chmod 755 start.sh```.
+```

 8. Set Up Windows

-    Run ```./start.sh``` and install Windows.
+    Run ```chmod 755 start.sh && ./start.sh``` and install Windows.
     When it can't find any storage devices to install to, choose "Install Drivers", select the VirtIO driver disk, and open viostor/w10/ARM64.
+    Also, do the same thing and install the NetKVM/w10/ARM64 driver as well.
     Then, install Windows as normal.

-9. Set Up VirtIO Networking

-    Open the command prompt and enter ```bcdedit /set testsigning on```.
-Reboot, then open Device Manager.
-Install the driver at the VirtIO driver disk: NetKVM/w10/ARM64.

-10. Optimize Windows
+9. Optimize Windows

     Open Command prompt and run:
 ```